the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 ### CBD

 There are so many impressive office towers in downtown Singapore.
-Here are some pictures so you have an idea of what you are looking at when walking around the city.
+Here are some pictures, so you have an idea of what you are looking at when walking around the city.

 Looking from across the Singapore River on the lawn of the Asian Civilizations Museum, you can have quite a cool panorama of the older part of the CBD: